tenzap/exif-thumbnail-adder/README.md

 This application for android devices searches for pictures (JPEG) on your device and __adds a thumbnail__ if they don't have one yet.
 Thumbnails are added to the EXIF metadata structure.

-It is designed to work from android Oreo (android 8, SDK 26) and was tested on real device running Android 10 and virtual device running android 8 and 11.
+It is designed to work from android Oreo (android 8, SDK 26).

 Please report issues here: [https://github.com/tenzap/exif-thumbnail-adder/issues](https://github.com/tenzap/exif-thumbnail-adder/issues).